IsaquePFerreira/dwm/README.md

-# My fork and buil of dwm - dynamic window manager
+# My fork and build of dwm - dynamic window manager
 My customization of dwm with some patches and keys for my daily use